 VC EGY: 25 – 15 - (merging 25 and 26) The need for policies that support and respect, preservation, promotion and enhancement of cultural and linguistic diversity, cultural heritage and diversity of tradition, and religious beliefs and convictions, within the Information and knowledge societies, to encourage the development of local language content online and promotion of language technologies in minority languages.

-25 bis) [Full respect for cultural and linguistic diversity, including the right for all to express themselves, to access, create and disseminate their work in the language of their choice, including on the Internet.
+[Full respect for cultural diversity and cultural heritage, linguistic diversity, and institutional diversity, religious beliefs and convictions including the right for all to express themselves, to access, create and disseminate their work in the language of their choice, including on the Internet.]

 Canada, Government: [Full respect for cultural diversity and cultural heritage, linguistic diversity, and institutional diversity, religious beliefs and convictions including the right for all to express themselves, to access, create and disseminate their work in the language of their choice, including on the Internet.]

-UK, Government : Full respect for cultural diversity and cultural heritage, linguistic diversity, and institutional diversity, religious beliefs and convictions including the right for all to express themselves, to access, create and disseminate their work in the language of their choice, including on the Internet.]
+UK, Government : Full respect for cultural diversity and cultural heritage, linguistic diversity, and institutional diversity, diversity of tradition and religious beliefs and convictions, including the right for all to express themselves, to access, create and disseminate their work in the language of their choice, including on the Internet

 26- Lack of policies that support and respect, preservation, promotion and enhancement of cultural and linguistic diversity and cultural heritage within the Information and knowledge societies, for example those that encourage the development of local language content and of language technologies in minority languages.
 The lack of production of content in local languages threatens the local cultures and life styles.
 Development and promotion of language technologies in minority languages.